amzn/amzn-drivers/kernel/fbsd/ena/README.rst

 CPU core and its NUMA domain.
 The order of those bindings is based on the RSS bucket mapping.
 For builds with RSS support disabled, the CPU and NUMA management is left to the kernel.
 CPU and NUMA management are only supported on FreeBSD 12 or newer.

-The ENA driver supports industry standard TCP/IP offload features such as checksum offload and TCP transmit segmentation offload (TSO).
 Receive-side scaling (RSS) is supported for multi-core scaling.

 The ENA driver and its corresponding devices implement health monitoring mechanisms such as watchdog, enabling the device and driver